nnirror/facet/README.md

 ## Global event resolution

-By default, Facet checks every 2 milliseconds whether it needs to fire any events that produce output, such as playing audio, MIDI, or osc.
+By default, Facet checks every 10 milliseconds whether it needs to fire any events that produce output, such as playing audio, MIDI, or osc.
 You can change  `EVENT_RESOLUTION_MS` in `js/config.js` to set a different integer value.
-Slower speeds (e.g. 10 = 10ms) will produce less tightly-timed events but can help make it possible for Facet to run on computers with less CPU resources, at the expense of slight timing accuracy.
+Slower speeds (e.g. 20 = 20ms) will produce less tightly-timed events but can help make it possible for Facet to run on computers with less CPU resources, at the expense of slight timing accuracy.
+Faster speeds (e.g. 2 = 2ms) will produce tighter event scheduling but can overload computers with less CPU resources.

 ## Command reference